bingzhezhang/bingzhezhang.github.io/_posts/2026-04-22-raspberry-pi-camera.md

   - Linux
   - Camera
 ---
-# Turning a Raspberry Pi 4 into a Wireless Camera: Setup Guide, Lessons Learned, and Real-World Tweaks

 I recently converted a Raspberry Pi 4B with an official camera module into a wireless network camera that I can view from my phone.
 The goal was simple: